-True worm tea is actually cultured or brewed, to help increase the number of good bacteria.
+True vermicompost tea is actually cultured or brewed, to help increase the number of good bacteria.
 Here’s what you’ll need to brew up a batch:

-- 10 gallons water (if your water is chlorinated, let it sit for 24 hours before using)
+- 10 gallons of water (if your water is chlorinated, let it sit for 24 hours before using);

 - 1 tbsp organic molasses (or other simple sugar, to feed the microbes)

-- a bubbler (the kind used in an aquarium), and
+- a bubbler (the kind used in an aquarium);

 - a 5-gallon bucket.